Lombiq/Orchard-Vue.js/Readme.md

 ```

+## Sample project

+If you just want to see the whole thing in action, check out the [Samples project](Lombiq.VueJs.Samples/Readme.md).

 ## Using Vue.js node packages

 The packages will be automatically installed on build (i.e. `dotnet build`) or you can trigger it using the `npm install` command.